 "We set goals… but it's hard to keep them alive."

-This is where most startups begin.
+This is where most teams begin.
 Someone creates a spreadsheet template.
 Everyone fills in OKRs.
 People feel motivated.
 Then week two arrives and momentum slips.

 Typical symptoms: